CUBA IN TRANSITION

-Eighty square 6x6" photo-mosaics.
-Each took 2 or 3 hours.
+Eighty smaller square 6x6" photo-mosaics.
+Each took between 1 and 3 hours to create.
 A mash-up of Alberto Korda's iconic image with Chuck Close's method, only I use photo-mosaic instead of paint.
-Father of the Cuban revolution, constructed with thousands of patchwork images of Cuba today, revealing a complex legacy.
+Father of the Cuban revolution, constructed by hand with thousands of patchwork images of Cuba today, revealing a complex legacy.

 I happened upon this scene in Habana Vieja.
 A solitary man, without parts, without tools, reviving his car.
 Progress was glacial, but evident.
 Everyone focuses on the shiny old cars.
 But they all start here.
 He said the engine is an '82 Toyota, the body a late 50s American model.
 Classic Cuban ingenuity.

 Escuela Primaria Guerrillero Heroico | Heroic Guerrilla Elementary School Cienfuegos 2017 Photo-mosaic 69x142

 Callejón de Hamel Havana 2016 Photo-mosaic 36x132

 Every Sunday this block rocks to the rumba rhythms.
 Closed off to traffic and surrounded by hundreds of feet of building-high murals by Cuban artist Salvador Gonzáles Escalon, it's the perfect place to get lost in the power and soulful beauty of Afro-Cuban culture.

 La Familia Sánchez en Casa | The Sánchez Family at Home Santiago de Cuba 2015 Photo-mosaic 44x137

 La Familia Lucero | The Lucero Family Santiago de Cuba 2015 Photo-mosaic 48x86